-• Ensure proper configuration of the ventilator.
+Ensure proper configuration of the ventilator.

 - DO NOT attach the pulse oximeter sensor to the patient and remove it from the device. - The ventilator should run only on battery power in the MRI Environment DO NOT use an external AC/DC power supply. - The ventilator's battery should be fully charged before entering the MRI Environment. - Oxygen Supply -- an aluminum, non-magnetic cylinder and oxygen hose must provide the oxygen supply. - Ensure proper operation of the ventilator's breathing system. - 12 ft patient circuits are available for use with the ventilator -- the additional length enables a suitable separation between the ventilator and the bore opening.
-(Adult/Pediatric Wye Patient Circuit; Pediatric/Infant Wye Patient Circuit). - The extended tubing length of a 12 ft patient circuit can result in loss of volume due to additional tubing compressibility. - -- Set the Tubing Compliance (TC) to OFF and ensure that the patient is receiving correct tidal volume. - -- Alternatively, calculate the TC as described by the patient circuit's Instructions For Use (IFU) and adjust the TC value to ensure that the patient is receiving the correct tidal volume. - DO NOT use the 12 ft circuit with PEEP settings below 5 (5 cm H2O). - Ensure that the ventilator is able to maintain PEEP -- for patients with short expiratory times, the additional tubing length of the 12 ft circuit may affect system behavior.
+(Adult/Pediatric Wye Patient Circuit; Pediatric/Infant Wye Patient Circuit). - The extended tubing length of a 12 ft patient circuit can result in loss of volume due to additional tubing compressibility. - -- Set the Tubing Compliance (C_T) to OFF and ensure that the patient is receiving correct tidal volume. - DO NOT use the 12 ft circuit with PEEP settings below 5 cm H2O (hPa). - Ensure that the ventilator is able to maintain PEEP -- for patients with short expiratory times, the additional tubing length of the 12 ft circuit may affect system behavior.